 - Next, the insurance company will investigate the matter to estimate the quantum of loss.

-- If the insurance company approves the claim amount, it will be handed out to the policyholder.
+- The insurance company will hand over the approved claim amount to the policyholder.

 Types of Fidelity Bonds

 Two significant types of fidelity bonds – 1st party bonds and 3rd part bonds.

 - 1st party bonds: These fidelity bonds protect employees on the employer’s payroll.
 These commonly used policies cover businesses from financial losses caused due to deliberate deceitful actions of employees or customers.
 Such activities not only inflict financial losses but also harm the reputation of the companies.
 Examples of such acts include theft, fraud, forgery, and other malicious actions.